BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - Use the correct CPU PM file.
 - Verify that this EFI works with your current Monterey/Big Sur setup (if you have one installed), with full CPU power management (use Intel Power Gadget tool).

+- Other recommended preparation: download the latest OpenCore Legacy Patcher ([OpenCore-Patcher-GUI.app](https://github.com/dortania/OpenCore-Legacy-Patcher/releases "GitHub - dortania/OpenCore-Legacy-Patcher/releases") ) and save a copy for later use.

 **Step 2.** Modify the boot-args (to disable the video card hardware acceleration)